 - Wildlife Gallery: Animal guide with photos and information about the best places to see each species.

 If you only want to take one book, this is the one to consider.
 Our copy shown here is the 2001 edition.
-A newer 2009 edition is also available.
+A newer 2009 edition of Lonely Planet Watching Wildlife Southern Africa (Travel Guide) is also available.
+Sadly, Lonely Planet has given up on this series and some information may start getting out of date.
+It’s still handy as a general reference.

 Mammal Guides of Southern Africa

-We normally take two, which may be overkill, but we have a hard time leaving either of these two behind because we are hardcore mammal-lovers.
+We normally take two mammal guides, which may be overkill, but we have a hard time leaving either of these two behind because we are hardcore mammal-lovers.

 1) The Kingdon Field Guide to African Mammals by Jonathan Kingdon